 A simple algorithmic trading example is discussed below.
 The order is to sell 100,000 shares of a stock XYZ over the next four hours.
-A very simple, though impractical, algorithm could be to sell 2500 shares every hour irrespective of market price.
+A very simple, though impractical, an algorithm could be to sell 2500 shares every hour irrespective of market price.
 Such an algorithm is predictable and doesn’t take into account market prices and volumes.

 Volume weighted average price (VWAP) is a trading tool that is used by traders.
-These tools are used most frequently by short-term traders and in algorithm based trading programs.
+These tools are used most frequently by short-term traders and in algorithm-based trading programs.
 It is used as a benchmark to decide the price at which the security should be bought or sold.
-The idea is, if you buy a security at a price lower than the VWAP it is a good buy.
-Similarly if you sell the security at a price higher than the VWAP then it is a good sell.
+The idea is if you buy a security at a price lower than the VWAP it is a good buy.
+Similarly, if you sell the security at a price higher than the VWAP then it is a good sell.

 Anatomy of Automated VWAP Strategy

 Having 3 key elements a VWAP Strategy consists of Analysis of incoming orders, Intelligent volume distribution, Work orders intelligently.

 Analysis before a trade which filters out any orders that can be traded more appropriately using other meads.
 Any trades which are illiquid or very large relative to the average daily volume are diverted for manual attention.